nrminor/refman/README.md

 ### Use it through Python

-`refman` also has a Python API that can be installed with `pip install py-refman`.
+`refman` also has a Python API that can soon be installed with `pip install py-refman`.
 See [the `py-refman` Github repository](https://github.com/nrminor/py-refman) for more information about its usage.

 ## Quick Start